 Understanding when and how the DRC measure applies is essential for any VAT-registered business in the construction sector.
 It is not just about a change in procedure; it also has a direct impact on your cash flow and compliance obligations.

-A Brief History of the DRC
+A brief history of the DRC

 The introduction of the DRC was a long process.
 Originally set to take effect on October 1, 2019, it was delayed twice due to widespread concerns about business readiness and the economic impact of Brexit and the COVID-19 pandemic.
 The final implementation date was set for March 1, 2021.